Ethos Logos and Christian Education

 Classical education has its roots in the ancient Greek and Roman cultures, where a strong emphasis was placed on the development of critical thinking, reasoning, and communication skills through the study of subjects such as mathematics, science, literature, and philosophy.
 The objective was to produce well-rounded individuals who were capable of both intellectual and moral excellence.

-In the Middle Ages, the classical education system was adapted and expanded by Christian scholars, who incorporated religious teachings and beliefs into the curriculum.
+In the Middle Ages, the classical education system was adapted and expanded by Christian scholars (Augustine and Aquinas, to name a few), who incorporated religious teachings and beliefs into the curriculum.
 This led to the development of the Trivium and Quadrivium, which became the core subjects of study in medieval universities.

-Classical Christian education can be adapted to a secular setting by presenting its historical context, key texts, customs, and its impact on the world.
-This approach focuses on teaching history while leaving religious doctrine to be taught by families while still maintaining its core values and goals.
+What our team did was take the frameworks of the Classical Christian education scope, sequence, and classical novels and adapt the curriculum to a secular setting.
+All the same historical context, key texts, customs, values, and virtues without a doctrine.
+This approach focuses on teaching history while leaving religious doctrine to be taught by families while maintaining Classical Education’s core values and goals.
 For instance, moral and ethical principles can be taught as part of a general understanding of human values instead of being exclusively linked to religious teachings.
-The study of religion can also be viewed from a historical and cultural perspective rather than serving as a form of doctrine.
+The study of religion can also be viewed from a historical and cultural perspective, including how faiths impact our world today.
+Whatever belief system your family has, those beliefs can be added with ease to our English, history, mathematics, or arts.
+From Catholic to Baptist, from Prespeterian to Hasidic Jewish, from Islamic to LDS, our platform allows you to teach your faith your way.

 Exploring World Religions

 In practice, our curriculum program includes lesson prompts and an exploration of all the major world religions.
 We introduced their origin stories during times in history when the belief system emerged or dominated society.
 We cover Pan Theism in ancient times, the Old Testament during Abrahamic times, the origins of Jesus at the end of the Roman Empire, and include the impact of Christianity in the Middle Ages and beyond.
 We introduce Buddha and his teachings in the third unit of 1st, 5th, and 9th grades and Mohammad in the second unit of 2nd, 6th, and 10th grades.
-We introduce Confucianism (Daoism, Taoism, Shinto) in the 3rd unit of 1st, 2nd, 5th, 6th, and in 9th, and 10th grades.
-We have a series of 10 lesson cards available with bullet points explaining the size of each religion in our current world, its origins, leaders, celebrations, and an explanation of the religion's impact on the world.
+We introduce Confucianism (Daoism, Taoism, Shinto) in the 3rd unit of 1st, 2nd, 5th, 6th, and in 9th and 10th grades.
+We have a series of 10 lesson cards available with bullet points explaining the size of each religion in our current world, its origins, leaders, celebrations, and an explanation of the religion’s impact on the world.
+Because our platform is modular based, you can easily include or exclude each religion based on your families belief system.

 Values and Virtues Integration

 The modeling of character formation is as old as Plato, Socrates, and Aristotle.
+In fact, the ancient Greeks prioritized moral and ethical formation in their schools.
 Our program integrates two values and virtues each month into all our subjects.
-These two sample virtues are rooted in Ben Franklin's 13 Virtues.
-These virtues were Franklin's personal code of ethics that he developed and used to guide his own behavior.
+These two sample virtues are rooted in Ben Franklin’s 13 Virtues.
+These virtues were Franklin’s personal code of ethics that he developed and used to guide his own behavior.
 The 13 Virtues were: Temperance, Silence, Order, Resolution (Perseverance/Grit), Frugality, Industry, Sincerity, Justice, Moderation, Cleanliness, Tranquility, Chastity, and Humility.
-From this foundation, we created a Lesson Card and Lesson Guide resources and points of opportunities to explore each virtue during English, history, science, or arts instruction.
+From this foundation, we created a Lesson Card and Lesson Guide resources and points of opportunities to explore each virtue during English, history, science, or art instruction.

 Former Reagan Education Secretary Dr. Bill Bennet’s Book of Virtues is recommended and supported in our print and digital lessons.
 Bill Bennett’s “The Book of Virtues” is a collection of classic stories and poems that aim to illustrate important character traits and values, such as honesty, courage, responsibility, and self-discipline.
 The book is intended to be a resource for parents, teachers, and others who are looking to instill these values in children through the power of age-old stories.
 Both Ben Franklin’s 13 Virtues and Bennett’s “The Book of Virtues” share the common goal of promoting virtuous behavior and character development.
 Both works seek to promote the idea that virtuous behavior is an important aspect of a fulfilling and meaningful life.